 The Plant Resilience Institute (PRI) at Michigan State University (MSU) was launched in 2016 as part of MSU’s Global Impact Initiative that has a goal to hire 100 new faculty to accelerate solving grand challenges.
 MSU is the pioneer land grant university with a significant national and international agriculture research portfolio.
 The mission of the PRI is to enhance plant resilience to environmental challenges including extremes in weather and climate change becoming a “Center of Excellence” for foundational and translational plant research aimed at increasing the productivity and quality of food and energy crops.

-PRI faculty, eleven currently with an anticipated expansion in 2018, include junior and senior faculty from diverse disciplines (biochemistry, genetics, genomics, bioinformatics, microbiology, and pathology), with expertise in both model and crop species, drought adaptation, microbial ecology, and nanotechnology.
+PRI faculty, eleven currently with an anticipated expansion, include junior and senior faculty from diverse disciplines (biochemistry, genetics, genomics, bioinformatics, microbiology, and pathology), with expertise in both model and crop species, drought adaptation, microbial ecology, and nanotechnology.
 PRI faculty include members of the National Academy of Sciences, an HHMI Investigator, Endowed Professors, AAAS/ASPB fellows, and Distinguished Professors.